Movement as Medicine: Exploring Somatic Methods To Heal The Body, Mind, Spirit & Spaces

 Stanley Keleman

-Your Movement Practice
+Developing Your Unique Movement Practice

 We know we should move our bodies regularly and frequently, but in our busy lives, this is so much easier said than done.
 Enter the concept. of the "exercise snack" or "movement snack" - short, frequent bouts of physical activity throughout the day, often lasting just a few minutes,